Human Entitlement Derived From Human Purpose

 - Therefore, unborn infants are entitled to what is necessary to love and glorify God.

 Remember, we are talking about the purpose of every human within the revealed will of God.
 In His divine providence, God will ultimately bring about all He has purposed to occur.
 Human rights are concerned with what we now see, what we now are commanded, who we now are interacting with, and where we are in the grand scheme of history.
 This being the case, it does not make sense to say, “My baby can still fulfill its purpose if I kill it – just in heaven, not on earth.
 He can love and glorify God in heaven.”
-First, if this is true, then why is death a bad thing?
-Second, speaking of going to heaven only pertains to God’s children, not all people.
-Third, such a response completely misses the point of a human right as being a principle for human interaction within a community.
-This person would essentially be saying, “Well this right doesn’t apply here because I’m just going to take my child out of the community, and he can fulfill his purpose elsewhere.”
-Show me where this mentality is in Scripture and then I’ll take the response more seriously.
-Until then, I will continue to assert that unborn infants are entitled to fulfill their purpose.
+Undoubtedly, the unborn child can fulfill his purpose in heaven rather than on earth – but that is beside the point.
+The issue is whether it is moral to murder him.

 The Rights Of Unborn People

 While I have not deduced in this essay an exhaustive list of agent rights, I have certainly provided a true, incomplete list.
-This means that, whatever an unborn infant is entitled to, they are for sure entitled to the agent rights established above.
-To just name one – being as simple as possible – I submit that every unborn person has the right to live.
+This means that, whatever an unborn infant is entitled to, they are certainly entitled to the agent rights established above.
+To name one: I submit that every unborn person has the right to live.
 To infringe upon this would be to hinder the unborn’s ability to love and glorify God in this world.
 This is an appalling crime.
 There are certain instances when taking a life is moral.
-Yet these always involve in some way the character of the individual that should die and facts concerning the individual’s interaction with others within the community of humanity.
+Yet these always involve in some way the character of the individual that should die and facts concerning the individual’s interaction with others within the human community.
 Notice that neither of these things can be considered or even attributed to the unborn infant.
-When has the infant accumulated a record – whether good or bad – before any moral system?
+When has the infant accumulated a record before any moral system?
 When has the infant interacted with the community of humanity?
 He has not yet had the chance.

 Because every unborn infant has a revealed, God-given purpose, he has a right to live and accomplish that purpose.
 Handicaps do not trump this.
 Pain does not trump this.
 The possibility of death does not trump this.
 The context of the pregnancy does not trump this.
 The human end provides an ethical principle that destroys the so called “logic” behind abortion.
 To state it negatively: no one has a right to take away an unborn infant’s opportunity to accomplish the revealed purpose for which God put them on earth.